pl-chappie/chappie/README.md

 Our publication data can be reproduced using [this docker image](); after the image finishes, the output data can be found at `./chappie-data`.

-**NOTE**: `chappie` was evaluated with the system described below.
-There is no guarantee that it will produce the same results (or even run at all) on other systems:
+**NOTE**: The data reported in the paper was produced through an evaluation with the system described below.
+As energy consumption varies from system to system, e.g., the number of cores, the OS schedulers, the JVM runtime behavior, etc., a reproduction on a different system may not produce identical results as we reported in the paper:

  > - Dual socket Intel E5-2630 v4 2.20 GHz (20 cores)
  > - Hyper threading enabled